Trump Endorses Romney For U.S. Senate, But Does It Signal Détente?

 In a famously scathing speech delivered in the midst of the presidential campaign in March 2016, the former Massachusetts governor who ran unsuccessfully against President Obama in 2012 called Trump a "con man" whose promises are "as worthless as a degree from Trump University."

-Romney said Trump was playing Americans "for suckers" and predicted that he would never release his tax returns as promised because "He has too much to hide."
+Romney said Trump was playing Americans "for suckers" and predicted that he would never release his tax returns as promised because "he has too much to hide."

 Trump returned the sentiment, saying that in the 2012 election, Romney had "choked, no different than a golfer that misses a putt on the 18th hole."